diegoparrilla/slate/source/index.html.md

 * __IP Geolocation__: For Geolocation activities, access to a Geolocation Rest API based in MaxMind GeoIP Lite database is also available.
 * __Autonomous Systems__: Get the Autonomous System and network by the IP or the number.

-## What blacklists are in use?
+## What blocklists are in use?

-Blacklists change on a daily basis.
-Please follow the links in the [main page](https://apility.io/blacklists).
+Blocklists change on a daily basis.
+Please follow the links in the [main page](https://apility.io/blocklists).

 ## Where are the API endpoints servers deployed?